Diagnosing Rare Lupus: Biopsies and Look-Alikes

 This page explains diagnostic tests and pathology terminology for rare cutaneous lupus for educational purposes only.
 Your dermatologist and rheumatologist are the best sources for interpreting your specific biopsy results.

-Get notified when new research about Rare cutaneous lupus erythematosus is published.
+Get notified when new evidence is published on Rare cutaneous lupus erythematosus.